Adventure Fundraising Resources

 Big City Mountaineers is committed to supporting our adventure fundraising campaign participants every step of the way, helping to ensure you reach your fundraising goal and have fun while doing it!
 We’ll get you set up with a donation campaign page and encourage you to take full advantage of the various fundraising tools that we have gathered for your use, including direct support from BCM staff.

 Many participants in our adventure fundraising programs are enthusiastic to do the adventure part, but have some anxiety about fundraising.
 This is common and normal, and BCM is here to help!
 The single best piece of advice we can offer is to think of your campaign less as asking people for money, and more as a way for people in your network to engage meaningfully with something they care about.

 If you have a question, please reach out for support and know that you are not alone or the first to navigate this!
 To get you started, we encourage you to check out the resources below and please be in touch any time!

 We’ve compiled years of adventure fundraising tips, ideas, initiatives, and templates so that you can draw on others’ past experiences as you strive to reach your fundraising goal.
 Click here to access our 2024 Adventure Fundraising Toolkit.

 Helping your donors to connect with your adventure fundraising campaign and the overall mission of Big City Mountaineers is crucial.
-Click here to find photos, videos, flyers, stories, and testimonials to help you share a compelling story.
+Click here to find photos, videos, stories, and testimonials to help you share a compelling story.

 Social media platforms like Facebook, Instagram, and Twitter can be incredibly powerful agents for connecting with your personal network of friends and family… the people most likely to support your adventure fundraising campaign.
 We are overhauling our collection of posts, but you can start with this small selection of content for now.